open-craft/opencraft/README.md

 basic-auth password-protected link in the "Authenticated Link" section (the username and password are embedded in the link).

 Sometimes Open edX playbook fails, and then you need to read the log, which is shown in real-time in the web console.
 You can fix the settings and then spawn another server.
-Failed and old inactive servers are automatically cleaned up after some configurable amount of days.
+Failed and old inactive servers and MySQL databases are automatically cleaned up after three days.
 An important feature is that Ocim *grants SSH access* to members of a configurable GitHub organization, so you can always SSH to an appserver's IP, *even if Open edX's deployment failed*, and then debug it.
 You can use your GitHub username and key.

 To create a new instance, you use Django's admin and you need to fill in the domain name, the prefixed domain names (for Studio, e-commerce, etc.), the edx-platform/configuration branches to use,